prashantvermaiiitb/react-ssr/README.md

         2.  > Run **npm run dev** for running the webpack in the watch mode, This will run the webpack in the dev mode with watch flag where it will create **bundle** again if there are changes in any of the files that it's watching (check the webpack.config.js) for this.
         3.  > Run **npm run dev** for running the webpack in the watch mode
         4.  > Open browser and type in : http://localhost:3000

+3. Using Router MiddleWare for the Project for decoupling of the routes used in the application
+   1. For that create 'routes' folder and in that we have copies the routes from the server.
+   2. / will be the default route
+   3. /users will be serving userList route

+4. Using Axios for making the network calls and loading the data on the server side.
+5.